jasonvriends/kb/docs/technology/coding/frameworks/javascript/angular.md

 └── tsconfig.spec.json
 ```

 The [Angular coding style guide](https://angular.io/guide/styleguide#!#application-structure-and-angular-modules) outlines an opinionated guide to Angular syntax, conventions, and application structure.
 However, different projects will have different requirements, and the idea of one size fits all, like so many other things, simply wont always work.
-Have a near-term view of implementation and a long-term vision.
-Start small but keep in mind where the app is heading down the road.

-The Angular CLI produces a workspace and a good suggested default layout.
-As such, we are mainly concerned about looking at the `src/app` folder, where all the actual logic is going to go.

-####
+At this point, I haven't developed a personal opinion on the ideal file and folder structure.
+However, I have found the video titled "How to structure your Angular apps like a Googler" (https://www.youtube.com/watch?v=7SDpTOLeqHE) quite insightful and appealing so far.

 ### UI Frameworks